Emergya/peer-dockerfiles/README.rst

   - /host/path/to/peer/peer:/opt/peer/peer

-Once this is done, the entire section ``volumes_from`` should be removed from the ``peerdev`` container definition, since the media directory will already be in the host machine (at ``/host/path/to/peer/peer/media``), and then, the container definition for ``gitdata`` is unused and can be also removed.
+Once this is done, the line mapping the media directory in ``volumes`` (``dev-env/media:/opt/peer/peer/media``) should be removed, since the media directory will already be in the host machine (at ``/host/path/to/peer/peer/media``).

-Be aware that the django settings file at ``/host/path/to/peer`` will override the one added during `Image configuration for the development environment`_.
+Be aware that the django settings file at ``/host/path/to/peer/peer`` will override the one added during `Image configuration for the development environment`_.